rebeccaskinner/effective-haskell.com/site/chapters/chapter7.md

 chapter: 7
 name: Understanding IO
 summary: "
 Performing IO is essential to the function of almost any application.
-Even a simple "hello world" application must be able to perform IO to run.
+Even a simple _hello world_ application must be able to perform IO to run.
 Haskell's approach to IO is significantly different than most other languages.
-The way that Haskell approaches IO is a gateway into one of the most useful and challenging parts of learning HaHskell.
+The way that Haskell approaches IO is a gateway into one of the most useful and challenging parts of learning Haskell.
 "
 ---